Triggered-Happy/tutorials/01-asyncio/lesson2/part3.md

    What is wired about these lines?
 (Hint, try to think about a priority queue also about edge cases)

 2. Try changing the code to overcome the previous issue.

+**_Notes:_**
+* I'm assuming this is based on an youtube video from an old pycon that explained how to implement your own asyncio event loop, if not I implore you to [look](https://www.youtube.com/watch?v=Y4Gt3Xjd7G8) at it